Do you have a favorite color? We all seem to have personal reactions to different colors as they stimulate our brains in very specific ways.

 I remember on the day of my wedding feeling very blessed by the creativity of my girlfriend Carol Ann whom I met many years ago in kindergarten.
 My faithful friend arrived in Dallas all the way from Oregon, ready to help any way she could.

 God gave her the gift of delegating and she also had a creative eye for arranging food in a beautiful, appealing way.
 It was not long before she had my friends and family all working together in the kitchen in a very organized fashion to have the food ready for the reception immediately following my wedding ceremony.

-It was a huge job, but she seemed to pull it off with ease and through her creativity, made everything look as if it were professionally catered.
+It was a huge job but she seemed to pull it off with ease.
+Through her creativity, she made everything look as if it were professionally catered.
 What a gift she was to me that day!